"Leading change in organizations...one employee at a time"

 Dr. Eric Murray, President

 Eric is a decorated military and law enforcement veteran with 35 years of professional public safety experience.
-He has served in the U.S. Army Infantry, a municipal police department and the past 30 years with the Connecticut State Police.
-He is currently the commanding officer of the state police training academy.
+He has served in the U.S. Army Infantry, a municipal police department and the past 31 years with the Connecticut State Police.
+He recently retired after serving as the commanding officer of the state police training academy.
 During his career, Eric has held numerous administrative and operational assignments which has provided the necessary leadership framework for his training programs.
-Eric has taught leadership and human performance analytics to hundreds of organizations and thousands of private and public employees across the United States.
+Eric has taught leadership and human performance management to hundreds of organizations and thousands of private and public employees across the United States and abroad.
 He loves what he does!

 Eric is a graduate of the FBI National Academy Session 273.
-He is the first "civilian" to graduate the USCG Chief Petty Officer Academy in Petaluma, CA where he received the coveted “Spirit of the Chief Award” and the honorary title of Chief Petty Officer by the Commandant of the USCG.
-He is an alumnus of the USCG Academy Senior Leadership Principles Course and Harvard-Kennedy School of Executive Education- Art and Practice of Leadership.
-Eric serves as an adjunct instructor and advisor to the USCG Leadership Development Center and faculty for the U.S. Navy Advanced Management Program (AMP).
-He is regular guest lecturer at the FBI National Academy on topics of leadership analytics, leading at risk employees, and psychological capital (PsyCap).
+He is the first "civilian" to graduate the USCG Chief Petty Officer Academy in Petaluma, CA where he received the coveted “Spirit of the Chief Award” and honorary title of Chief Petty Officer by the Commandant of the USCG.
+He is an alumnus of the USCG Academy Senior Leadership Principles Course and Harvard-Kennedy School of Executive Education- Art and Practice of Leadership Development.
+Eric served as faculty for the U.S. Navy Advanced Management Program (AMP). and is a guest lecturer at the FBI National Academy and Command College on topics of leadership analytics, leading at risk employees, and psychological capital (PsyCap).
 Eric holds a Doctor of Education (Ed.D.) from the University of Hartford; M.S., Organizational Leadership; B.A., Communication.
 He is a life-long learner and his research focused on "Psychological Capital: Public Safety Leadership Strategies to Mitigate Traumatic Incident Stress Among Police Officers."

 Eric can be reached at emurray@teamtrainingassociates.com